-GRED 530 - @Classroom Management and Discipline (3) This course is designed to develop the skills necessary to manage student behaviors in the classroom.
+GRED 530 Classroom Management and Discipline (3) This course is designed to develop the skills necessary to manage student behaviors in the classroom.
 The focus will be on effective practices and techniques for behavior management and discipline.
 Participants will be provided opportunities to practice different approaches through various activities.
 Current issues and problems will be discussed.
-Summer (odd years), Fall and Spring.
+Offered summer (odd years), fall and spring.

-GRED 531 - @Creative Problem Solving - Mathematics (3) This course is designed with the goal to provide teachers with the experience of mathematical discovery through creative problem solving.
+GRED 531 Creative Problem Solving - Mathematics (3) This course is designed with the goal to provide teachers with the experience of mathematical discovery through creative problem solving.
 A variety of instructional approaches, including the use of computers, will be examined by solving open-ended problems relevant to school mathematics curriculum.
-As warranted.
+Offered summer.

-GRED 533 - @Outdoor Activities for Teaching Science (3) This course is designed for secondary and elementary teachers of science.
+GRED 533 Outdoor Activities for Teaching Science (3) This course is designed is designed for secondary and elementary teachers of science.
 The main objective of this course is to provide science teachers with activities that can be used to teach students in an outdoor setting.
-Methods of soil and water testing, topographic map reading, compass use, plant and animal identification, population dynamics, ecosystem analysis, food chain/web structures, stream discharge volume/rates, and land forms will be examined.
-The course will be taught in a Wilderness area of the Adirondack Park.
+Methods of soil and water testing, topographic map reading, compass use, plant and animal identification, population dynamics, ecosystem analysis, food chain/web structures, stream discharge volumes/ rates, and land forms will be examined.
+The course will be taught in a Wilderness area of Adirondack Park.
 The class will be limited to 12 students.
 Permission of the instructor is required for acceptance into this course.
-Summer.
+Offered summer.

-GRED 534 - @Teaching Math in a Technological World (3) Technology is changing the content and delivery of mathematics instruction in today's classrooms.
+GRED 534 Teaching Math in a Technological World (3) Technology is changing the content and delivery of mathematics instruction in today's classrooms.
 This course will allow teachers to explore ways in which technology can be used to enhance instruction.
-Students also will consider related curricular issues outlined in the NYS and NCTM Standards.
+Students also will consider related curricular issues outlined in the NYS Math, Science and Technology Framework and the NCTM Standards.
 This course is appropriate for middle school and secondary school mathematics teachers.
 Students will work on projects which fit their level of expertise and interest.
-Fall.
+Offered fall.

-GRED 535 - School Mathematics from an Advanced Standpoint (3) This course is designed for pre-service and in-service school mathematics teachers and provides an advanced treatment of mathematical content typically associated with the secondary mathematics curriculum.
+GRED 535 School Mathematics from an Advanced Standpoint (3) This course is designed for pre-service and in-service school mathematics teachers and provides an advanced treatment of mathematical content typically associated with the secondary mathematics curriculum.
 The course activities involve the extension and generalization of mathematical propositions, informal and formal methods of justification, demonstration and proof, and the analysis of problems and concepts.
-As warranted.
+Offered spring.